ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/source.md

 ## Integrations

-RingCentral Engage Messaging supports natively several basic integrations with trackers for example.
+RingCentral RingCX Messaging supports natively several basic integrations with trackers for example.
 These are optional.
 They are made with the chat public Javascript API and one can copy and adapt them freely.

 Available integrations: